JackGoldstein/Processing-Terrain-Gen/README.md

 # Processing-Terrain-Gen
 Processing terrain generator project

+To open the project download the zip file and open the "Project 4" file.

 How to use the terrain generator:

 Camera: click and drag to adjust camera.
 Use the scroll wheel to adjust the zoom.